philipstubbs13/liri-node-ap/README.md

 movie-this [movie_name] | Shows information about the specifid movie.
 The movie name is optional.
 If no movie is specified, Mr. Nobody is displayed by default. spotify-this-song [song_name] | Shows top 10 songs on Spotify that have specified name.
 Song name is optional.
-If no song is specified, The Sign by Ace of Base is displayed by default. do-what-it-says | Shows the top 10 songs on Spotify for the song, I want it that way.
+If no song is specified, The Sign by Ace of Base is displayed by default. do-what-it-says | Shows the top 10 songs on Spotify for the song, I want it that way. help | Shows help information for each command.

 ## <a name="structure-of-project"></a> Structure of the project